In the history of Christianity, there are five perspectives on the "Day of Rest":

 NORWAY, 1436

-(Church Conference at Oslo) "It is forbidden under the same penalty to keep Saturday holy by
+(Church Conference at Oslo) "It is forbidden under the same penalty to keep Saturday holy by refraining from labour."

 History of the Norwegian Church, p.401